1. Overview

 We define a long-term international migrant (applying the United Nations definition) as someone who changes their country of usual residence for 12 months or more, so that the destination country effectively becomes the country of usual residence.
 Our estimates are calculated for international migration within 12-month reference periods, for example year ending (YE) December 2023 covers international migration to and from the UK from 1 January 2023 to 31 December 2023.

-LTIM statistics estimate migration to and from the UK using administrative data, supported by surveys and statistical modelling.
-We are transforming the way we produce migration statistics to make greater use of administrative data and have reclassified these as official statistics in development, in line with the Office for Statistics Regulation guidance.
-We aim for these statistics to be classified as Accredited official statistics in 2025.
+LTIM statistics estimate migration to and from the UK using administrative data, supported by statistical modelling.
+We are transforming the way we produce migration statistics to make greater use of administrative data and have reclassified these as official statistics in development, in line with the Office for Statistics Regulation (OSR) guidance.
+We are working towards these statistics to be classified as accredited official statistics.

 Data source